iadavof/Cwic/README.md

 [license-url]: LICENSE

 ## By the way
-We also created a system for tracking your time!
+We also created a time tracking tool!
 Please have a look at [Saus](https://saus.io) for inspiration.